This BLOG On Steps In Mortgage Process And Closing Home Loan On Time Was UPDATED And PUBLISHED On November 2nd, 2020

 Home Buyers looking to purchase a new home or homeowners looking to refinance their current home loans need to go through steps in mortgage process.

-- The first steps in mortgage process is the pre-approval stage
+- The first steps in mortgage process is the qualification and pre-approval stage

 - The pre-approval stage is by far the most important process of the whole overall mortgage loan application and mortgage loan approval process